Skip Links

 Doyon Region

 Doyon, in partnership with Alaska Communications, will connect five communities along the Yukon River: Beaver, Fort Yukon, Rampart, Stevens Village and Tanana.
-Household service will be ready by the end of 2025.
+Household service is expected to be ready by the end of 2026.

 Recent Accomplishments